rpmuller/ePubs/WesternPhilosophy.md

 as grasped in concrete perception, which always occupies a certain duration.

-44 Memory must be, in principle, a power absolutely independent of matter.
+"Memory must be, in principle, a power absolutely independent of matter.
 If, then, spirit is a reality, it is here, in the phenomena of memory, that we may come into touch with it experimentally."

 At the opposite end from pure memory Bergson places pure perception, in regard to which he adopts an ultra-realist position.
 "In pure perception," he says, "we are actually placed outside ourselves, we touch the reality of the object in an immediate intuition."
 So completely does he identify perception with its object that he almost refuses to call it mental at all.
-"Pure perception," he says, "which is the lowest degree of mind mind without memory is really pan of matter, as we understand matter/'
+"Pure perception," he says, "which is the lowest degree of mind mind without memory is really pan of matter, as we understand matter."
 Pure perception is constituted by dawning action, its actuality lies in its activity.
 It is in this way that the brain becomes relevant to perception, for the brain is not an instrument of action.
 The function of the brain is to limit our mental life to what is practically useful.
 But for the brain, one gathers, everything would be perceived, but in fact we only perceive what interests us.
 "The body, always turned towards action, has for its essential function to limit, with a view to action, the life of the spirit."
 It is, in fact, an instrument of choice.

 We must now return to the subject of instinct or intuition, as opposed to intellect.
 It was necessary first to give some account